Odsonne Édouard: Return to Crystal Palace

 Édouard returned to Crystal Palace for the start of the 2025–26 season, being an unused substitute as Palace won the 2025 FA Community Shield on 10 August 2025 and coming off the bench for the club's first-ever fixture in a major European competition, a 1–0 win over Fredrikstad in the play-offs of the UEFA Conference League on 21 August.

 Lens

 On 1 September 2025, Édoaurd was signed by Ligue 1 club RC Lens.

 International career

 After his impressive performances at club level, Édouard was selected by coach Jean-Claude Guitini for the 2015 UEFA European Under-17 Championship, which France went on to win, scoring 15 goals and only conceding twice. Édouard was crowned as the Golden Player and the top goalscorer after scoring eight of France's 15 goals in five matches, a record in the competition.
 He notably scored the match-winning hat-trick in the final against Germany.

+Édouard is also eligible to play for Haiti as both of his parents are of Haitian descent.
+In April and May 2026, it was reported that he was being considered for inclusion in Haiti's squad for the 2026 FIFA World Cup, which was Les Grenadiers first World Cup since 1974.
+It turned out that he was approached by manager Sébastien Migné, but turned down the offer as he did not think it would be fair on the players who had participated in qualifying.
+"I didn't feel legitimate to play in this World Cup," Édouard told the press.
+"The players fought to qualify.
+I wasn't going to arrive at the last minute to enjoy this World Cup.
+If I have to play it, I have to deserve it."